-- Since its first wind contract in 2013, Facebook has contracted for over five gigawatts of new solar and wind energy, all in the same power grids where its data centers are located.
+- Since its first wind contract in 2013, Meta has contracted for over 7.0 GW of new solar and wind energy, all in the same power grids where its data centers are located.
 This is equivalent to powering more than 1.6 million U.S. households.
+Meta is one of the largest corporate buyers of renewable energy globally.

-- In 2019, Facebook launched the Climate Conversation Map, which allows researchers and partners to identify and map conversations on climate change around the world.
-This map helps organizations better understand where, when, and how Facebook users are interacting with climate-related news.
+- In 2019, Meta launched the Climate Conversation Map, which enables researchers and partners to identify and map conversations on climate change around the world.
+This map will help organizations better understand where, when, and how Meta users are interacting with climate-related news.

 For more information, visit https://sustainability.fb.com.